PromptRobust: Towards Evaluating the Robustness of Large Language Models on Adversarial Prompts: Results and analysis

-Our analysis reveals that UL2 significantly outperforms other models in terms of robustness, followed by T5 and \chat, with Vicuna presenting the least robustness.
-The robustness of UL2, T5, and \chat varies across datasets, with UL2 and T5 showing less vulnerability to attacks on sentiment classification (SST-2), most NLI tasks, and reading comprehension (SQuAD V2).
+\textbf{Analysis on \llms.} \tablename~\ref{tb-dataset-model} summarizes the APDR of \totalmodel \llms on \totaldataset datasets, calculated by $ \mathit{APDR}_{f_\theta}(f_\theta, \mathcal{D}) = \frac{1}{|\mathcal{A}|} \frac{1}{|\mathcal{P}|} \sum_{ A \in \mathcal{A}} \sum_{P \in \mathcal{P}} \mathit{PDR}(A, P, f_\theta, \mathcal{D}), $ where $\mathcal{P}$ is the set of $4$ types of prompts and $\mathcal{A}$ is the set of \totalattack attacks.
+Our analysis reveals that GPT-4 and UL2 significantly outperform other models in terms of robustness, followed by T5-large, \chat, and Llama2, with Vicuna presenting the least robustness.
+The robustness against adversarial prompts of UL2, T5-large, and \chat varies across datasets, with UL2 and T5-large showing less vulnerability to attacks on sentiment classification (SST-2), most NLI tasks, and reading comprehension (SQuAD V2).
 Specifically, UL2 excels in translation tasks, while \chat displays robustness in certain NLI tasks.
 Vicuna, however, exhibits consistently high susceptibility to attacks across all tasks.
-Interestingly, there seems to be no clear correlation between model robustness and size.
-The observed differences in model robustness might stem from the specific fine-tuning techniques employed.
-For example, both UL2 and T5, fine-tuned on large datasets, and \chat, fine-tuned via RLHF~\cite{christiano2017deep}, exhibit better robustness than Vicuna.
-These findings encourage further investigation of fine-tuning strategies to enhance robustness.
+It can be seen that, given the same adversarial prompts generated by \chat, GPT-4 exhibits superior robustness in all tasks.
+However, it is crucial to realize that this observed robustness might attribute to the weak transferability of the adversarial prompts crafted specifically for \chat.
+In the future, the performance of GPT-4 and ChatGPT could be improved since these proprietary models keep evolving. \textbf{Models vs. attacks.} We show in \tablename~\ref{tb-model-attack} the relation between models and attacks.
+Generally, word-level attacks emerge as the most potent, and BertAttack consistently outperforms others across all models.
+However, no discernible pattern emerges for the efficacy of the other attacks.
+For instance, while TextBugger proves more effective than DeepWordBug for some models such as Llama2 and ChatGPT, the inverse holds true for T5-large.
+Notably, Vicuna and Llama2 are distinctly vulnerable to sentence-level attacks, in contrast to models like T5-large and \chat, which remain largely unaffected.
+Such observations may hint at inherent vulnerabilities specific to Llama-based models.